diegugawa/miniconda-jupyter/README.md

 # Miniconda with Jupyter Hub or Jupyter Lab

-Using the scripts in this project users can install Miniconda in either Linux or Mac, and later install Jupyter Hub or Jupyter Lab.
+By using some of the scripts in this project users can install Miniconda in either Linux or Mac.
+Once Miniconda has been installed, they can later install Jupyter Hub or Jupyter Lab.
+This can be done automatically using containers or manually by sourcing these scripts.

-The current list of supported environments
+The current list of supported environments is the following:

 * Miniconda, with default python 3.7 for global environment
 * Jupyter Lab